-- 1. The base compensation for Directors who are not Audit & Supervisory Committee members (excluding Outside Directors) consists of fixed compensation and variable compensation.
-Of which, variable compensation refers to the monetary compensation that reflects the results of annual performance evaluations based on criteria set according to their respective roles. - 2.
-The Company has introduced an Officers' shareholding association system to link compensation more closely to shareholders' value.
+- The Company has introduced an officers' shareholding association system to link compensation more closely to shareholder value.
 A portion of the base compensation is discretionally allotted for the acquisition of the Company's shares.
-In addition, the internal rules determined by the Board of Directors are used to set the standard for holding Company shares and to show our shareholders our responsibility to management. - 3.
-Upon the resolution at the Ordinary General Meeting of Shareholders of June 28, 2016, the maximum base compensation was set to at 62 million yen per month for Directors who are not Audit & Supervisory Committee members (including 10 million yen per month for Outside Directors) and at 20 million yen for Directors who are Audit & Supervisory Committee members. - 4.
-The amount above includes bonuses to be paid to Directors in the amount of 85 million yen (amount to be paid to six Directors excluding Outside Directors and Directors who are Audit & Supervisory Committee members), subject to the approval of the proposal concerning the payment of bonus to Directors to be proposed at the General Meeting of Shareholders scheduled on June 25, 2020. - 5.
-The Company introduced a performance-linked stock compensation plan (stock compensation) by employing a framework referred to as the Officer compensation BIP (Board Incentive Plan) trust, for the purpose of showing its commitment to promoting sustainable growth and increasing its medium to long-term corporate value, in addition to strengthening the sense of sharing common interests with its shareholders.
-The stock compensation stated above represents the amount recorded for the current fiscal year based on Japanese Generally Accepted Accounting Principles (JGAAP). - 6.
+The Company has established the criteria for shareholding by its officers based on internal regulations defined by the Board of Directors to demonstrate its commitment to and responsibilities for the management to all shareholders. - 2.
+The amount above includes bonuses to be paid to Directors in the amount of 76 million yen (amount to be paid to five Directors, excluding the Chairman and Director without the right of representation, Outside Directors, and Directors who are Audit & Supervisory Committee members), subject to the approval of the proposal concerning the payment of bonuses to Directors to be proposed at the Ordinary General Meeting of Shareholders scheduled for June 25, 2021. - 3.
+The Company introduced a performance-linked stock compensation plan (stock compensation) by employing a framework referred to as the officer compensation BIP (Board Incentive Plan) trust, for the purpose of showing its commitment to promoting sustainable growth and increasing its medium to long-term corporate value, in addition to strengthening the sense of sharing common interests with its shareholders.
+The stock compensation stated above represents the amount recorded based on Japanese Generally Accepted Accounting Principles (JGAAP) concerning the stock delivery points granted in the current fiscal year. - 4.
+The number of individuals above includes two Directors who are Audit & Supervisory Committee members who retired at the conclusion of the Ordinary General Meeting of Shareholders held on June 25, 2020. - 5.
 Stock options are not granted.